georgekatona/georgekatona.github.io/_posts/2019-05-30-Major-Finals.markdown

 ### Positive-Negative Scale

 I am using the [twitteR](https://cran.r-project.org/web/packages/twitteR/README.html) package to get the 1000 most recent English tweets containing the official hashtag of the team along with "#UCLFinal".
 In order to analyse the text, first we have to clean it by removing links, punctuation, numbers, emojis and special characters.
 The library [sentimentr](https://github.com/trinker/sentimentr) is designed to take into account valence shifters like amplifiers and negators, which results in a more accurate sentiment score.
-This library returns not only the sentiment classes positive/negative for each tweet, but also it’s value.
-A higher sentiment value represent a stronger positive emotion in the post.
+This library returns not only the sentiment classes positive/negative for each tweet, but also its value.
+A higher sentiment value represents a stronger positive emotion in the post.
 The figure below shows the distribution of the sentiment values for the two teams.

 ```
 liv_search <- "#LFC+#UCLFinal"